Table of Contents

 - Pending Aid and Your Bill

 The Bentley University Payment Plan can help align the payment of your college costs into your family’s monthly budget.
-Families can spread the costs out over five months each semester.
+Families can spread the costs out over four months each semester.

-In addition to the payment plan, we offer several payment options, including online payment, payment by cash or check, or payment via wire transfer.
+In addition to the payment plan, we offer several payment options, including online payment, payment by check, or payment via wire transfer.
 Please visit the Student Financial Services page for more information.

 The Federal PLUS Loan (Parent Loan for Undergraduate Students) enables a parent to borrow as much as the total cost of attendance for the academic year, less any financial aid awarded.
 The parent borrower has a maximum of 10 years to repay the loan.
 The federal government will announce the interest rate each June for loans disbursed during the upcoming academic year (beginning July 1).